Tabs, address bar, search, app catalogue, publishing, identity, and explicit permission prompts.

 PearBrowser sits alongside the HiveRelay backbone, a mobile sibling that speaks the same catalog and gateway contract, and a growing set of real companion apps.

 hyper://.hyper:// drives from any browser via the HiveRelay HTTP gateway.
-Drop it into a blog, a PWA, or a link previewer.hyper:// pages with three trust tiers, per-app rate limits, a 1 MB/s/peer cap, and persistent grants.Up and running in thirty seconds.
+Drop it into a blog, a PWA, or a link previewer.hyper:// pages with three trust tiers, per-app rate limits, a 1 MB/s/peer cap, and persistent grants.Get PearBrowser.

 - First-launch onboarding generates a BIP-39-backed identity and helps you pick a first site to visit.